Depression is a serious mental illness that affects millions of people.

 Major Depressive Disorder (MDD)

 When a person experiences one or more major depressive episodes, they may be diagnosed with major depressive disorder (MDD).
-A major depressive episode is defined as a period of at least two weeks where the symptoms of depression are present most hours of the day and nearly every day.
-This means a person with MDD may have a depressed mood and other depression symptoms at least two weeks out of the month, nearly every day.
+A major depressive episode is defined as a period of at least two weeks where the depression symptoms are present most hours of the day and nearly every day.
+This means a person with MDD may have a depressed mood and other symptoms of depression at least two weeks out of the month, nearly every day.

 While major depressive disorder is a form of clinical depression, not everyone experiences the same types or degrees of depression.
 Some may experience mild to moderate depression while others can experience severe depressive episodes that can last for months or even years.